PROGRAM SCHEDULED for June 6-9, 2017 | Program will be held in Paris, France

 Anne-Sophie holds two post graduates degrees in European Laws from the University Robert Schuman (Strasbourg) and in International Laws from the Université Libre de Bruxelles (Brussels).
 She was the laureate of the international Rousseau Competition in International Laws chaired by Boutros Boutros-Ghali in 1997.

-Annabelle joined Simmons & Simmons in 2013, after more than 14 years at another international law firm, where she headed the Pharmaceuticals & Healthcare group.
+Annabelle Bruyndonckx joined Simmons & Simmons in 2013, after more than 14 years at another international law firm, where she headed the Pharmaceuticals & Healthcare group.
 She was admitted to the Brussels bar in 1998.
-She was educated at the Catholic University of Louvain and also spent a half year on an exchange program at the Rijksuniversiteit of Leiden.
-She was a part time lecturer at the Catholic University of Louvain from 1997 to 2003.
-She is a member of the Brussels Pharma Law Group, European Food Law Association and the Belgian Regulatory Affairs Society (BRAS) where she is also active in the Education Group organizing training sessions for BRAS members.
+She read law at the Catholic University of Louvain and also spent a half year on an exchange program at the Rijksuniversiteit of Leiden.
+She was a part-time lecturer at the Catholic University of Louvain from 1997 to 2003.
+She is a member of the Brussels Pharma Law Group, the European Food Law Association and the Belgian Regulatory Affairs Society (BRAS), where she heads the Education Group and organizes training sessions on various pharma and medical devices related topics.
 She is frequently invited to speak at international conferences and has published numerous articles in legal and trade journals relating to regulatory matters.
 Since 2010, she is a regular lecturer of the European Healthcare Compliance Ethics & Regulation program organized by Sciences Po and Seton Hall Law.
-Annabelle speaks French, Dutch and English.
+She is fluent in French, Dutch, and English.

-Ms. Bruyndonckx’s more recent publications include "Promoting Medical Devices in Belgium" in Promoting Medical Devices Globally, bilingual edition, May 2009; Promoting Medical Products in Europe & North America, second edition, June 2007; "New health rules", European Legal Development Bulletin, Baker & McKenzie, October 2005.
+Ms. Bruyndonckx’s publications include various chapters on pharma compliance and procurement in the second edition of the two-volume Treaty of Pharmaceutical Law – Marketing of medicinal products for human use : Belgian and European law (to be published in late 2016 and early 2017); as well as notably "Promoting Medical Devices in Belgium" in Promoting Medical Devices Globally, bilingual edition, May 2009; Promoting Medical Products in Europe & North America, second edition, June 2007; "New health rules," European Legal Development Bulletin, Baker & McKenzie, October 2005.

 Mr. Davis’s recent matters include litigations and international arbitrations for General Electric, NBC and PdVSA.
 He represented five of the largest banks in France in litigations related to World War II assets; Citibank in many international proceedings including lawsuits in India, Gabon and Australia and Lloyd’s of London related litigation; and the heirs of W. Averell Harriman in a lawsuit against Pamela C. Harriman.
 In John Hancock Leasing Corp. v.
 Frank, he obtained a $28 million judgment for the plaintiffs in a RICO jury trial, and in 2006, in RMST v.
 State Bank of Long Island, he obtained a $44 million verdict in a jury fraud trial.